Some Job Fair FAQs

 Q: I keep hearing something about marketing my skills in one minute.
 What is this?

-A: Making a one-minute commercial to market yourself to the employer is an excellent way of making sure you stand out above the rest.
+A: Making a short (less than 45 seconds) “commercial” to market yourself to the employer is an excellent way of making sure you stand out.
 Think ahead about what you have to offer and the best way to present that information.
 A well-prepared, informative commercial should include the following:

 Emphasize any transferable skills you may have such as supervision, writing, budgeting, management and communication skills.
 Rehearse your commercial with a friend until it is polished and natural.
 Here's how to structure your presentation and an example:

-Q: What if I have an interest in a position that a recruiter at the Job Fair does not handle?
+Q: What if I have an interest in a position that a recruiter at the fair does not handle?

 A: Be sure to ask for the name and title of the person whom it would be best to talk to regarding your career interests.
 Ask them to please pass your resume along to them.
-Follow up with a letter to both individuals.
+Follow up with an e-mail to both individuals.